SeekyCt/ppcdis/TOOLS.md

     lfs f1, lbl_80100000
 ```

+#### global_manual_floats

+Signals that all inline assembly should reference constant floats / doubles by their label instead of their value.
+This is neccessary for versions of CW older than 4199 60831, and must be paired with an orderfloats not using the `--asm` flag.

 #### trim_ctors / trim_dtors

 The CW linker's behaviour with the .ctors and .dtors sections is quite weird.
 In some circumstances, the linker will automatically generate the zeros at the end of the .ctors and .dtors sections.
 These overrides allow for them to be removed from the disassembly to account for that.